dotnet/msbuild/documentation/high-level-introduction.md

 - Project files (csproj)
-  - These are user provided files describing the files, references, and settings for the build in question.
+  - These are user provided files describing the files, references, and settings for the build in question
   - These tend to contain many Reference items and additions to the Compile and None item group
-  - These tend to include one single project specific “target” file that include the rest of the files needed to define the entire build.
+  - These tend to include one single project specific “target” file that include the rest of the files needed to define the entire build

 Examples:

 `<Import Project="$(MSBuildBinPath)\Microsoft.CSharp.targets" />`
 `<Import Project="$(MSBuildExtensionsPath)\Xamarin\Mac\Xamarin.Mac.CSharp.targets" />`

 - Solution files (.sln) combine one or more projects for editing and building.
-They contain some build dependency and configuration information, but project files are the main level of build knowledge.
+They contain some build dependency and configuration information, but project files are the main level of build knowledge
 - Target Files (.targets)
   - These files are generally provided by the SDKs
   - These files generally describe a set of steps (targets) which need to be executed to process the build